RonnieMak/1701QCA-Assessment1/experiments/experiments.md

 ![Image](ex3.jpg)

-(Insert a caption here)
+Photo shown the successful build to operate the piezo buzzer.
+(It can't show it is making sound but it does)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to wire and operate the buzzer, and the code to control it.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as the warning sound in the any device, kid toys like the talking teddy bear they will have a speaker inside when you press the button it will play some sound.

 ### Experiment name ###